couchbaselabs/couchbase-efcore-provider/docs/Queries.md

 var mySession = await context.FindAsync(pkey);
 ```

-> [NOTE] Use FindAsync only when the entity might already be tracked by your context, and you want to avoid the database roundtrip.
+> [!NOTE] Use FindAsync only when the entity might already be tracked by your context, and you want to avoid the database roundtrip.
 Otherwise, simply use SingleAsync - there is no performance difference between the two when the entity needs to be loaded from the database.

 ## Group By